ryskit/amazon-cognito-identity-management-workshop/docs/01-user-auth.md

     # Return to Amazon Cognito
     return event
 ```
-!!! info     "Be sure to replace the *example.com* domain with one of your choosing."
+!!! info     "Be sure to replace the *example.com* domain after you've tested so that your user can pass the pre-signup validation."

 Now that your Lambda function is configured, you can configure the trigger within your Cognito User Pool.